 - Lamps (separately LED and Conventional)

-It is the first edition of this Report in which also lamps and lighting controls are included.
+It is the second edition of this Report in which also lamps and lighting controls are included.

-In this Report, a focus is also given to the potential growth in selected metropolitan areas (2023 forecast).
+In this Report, a focus is given about lighting specialists in selected metropolitan areas (2023 forecast).

-A financial analysis is based on a sample of over 350 European companies active in the lighting sector, and includes profitability ratios (EBITDA, EBIT, ROI, ROE), structure ratios, employment data and per employee ratios
+A financial analysis is based on a sample of over 300 European companies active in the lighting sector, and includes profitability ratios (EBITDA, EBIT, ROI, ROE), structure ratios, employment data and per employee ratios.

-The analysis of lighting fixtures distribution channels in Europe covers: direct sales and contract, specialist lighting stores, furniture/lifestyle stores and chains, wholesalers, DIY and Hyper stores, e-commerce.
+The analysis of lighting fixtures distribution channels in Europe covers: direct sales and contract, specialist lighting stores, furniture/lifestyle stores and chains, wholesalers, DIY and Hyper stores, e-commerce (for this last, a special focus is given on this edition).
 A breakdown of lighting fixtures sales by distribution channel is available for most of the main companies.
-Short profiles of key influencers for the Contract market, such as architectural offices, free-lance designers, lighting designers, are also provided.
+A directory of key influencers for the Contract market, such as architectural offices, free-lance designers, lighting designers, are also provided.

-A breakdown of lighting fixtures exports and imports for each European Country considered is provided by country and by geographical area of destination/origin, also considering the performance of the main European companies on extra EU30 markets (Russia and other CIS Countries, Middle East, Asia and Pacific, North America, Central-South America, Africa).
+A breakdown of lighting fixtures exports and imports for each European Country considered is provided by country and by geographical area of destination/origin, also considering the performance of the main European companies on extra EU30 markets (Russia and other CIS Countries, Middle East, Africa, Asia and Pacific, North America, Central-South America).

 Lighting fixtures sales by product (consumer/residential lighting, architectural/commercial lighting, industrial lighting and outdoor lighting) and by European country of destination are provided for the major local and International companies operating in this market.
 Market shares and short profiles are also included.